 Edith "Edie" Burkey (President)

-As a shopper at Weaver’s Way Co-op in Chestnut Hill, PA and as someone who almost moved to Brattleboro, Vermont just because they have a terrific food co-op, I am passionate about what a food cooperative can do for a community.
-I joined Kennett Community Grocer to work diligently to make this place happen.
-Building community relationships, reaching out to others with a passion for local foods, providing an economic engine for our community members and encouraging the sharing of our rich diversity are what Kennett Community Grocer is all about.
+As a shopper at Weaver’s Way Co-op in Chestnut Hill, PA and as someone who almost moved to Brattleboro, Vermont just because they have a terrific food co-op, to say that Edie is passionate about what a food cooperative can do for a community would be an understatement.
+Edie joined Kennett Community Grocer to work diligently to make this place happen.
+Building community relationships, reaching out to others with a passion for local foods, providing an economic engine for our community members, and encouraging the sharing of our rich diversity is what Kennett Community Grocer is all about.

 Britton Elwood (Vice-President)

-Sometimes you need to start small to make a big impact, and I believe the retail food cooperative is the perfect model to begin healing our national food system, one community at a time.
-My passion for sustainability, local foods and a desire to improve the food system has led me to earn a Masters in Public Health after 10+ years in the restaurant industry as a pastry chef.
-My previous experience and current role as Operations Coordinator for the Kennett Food Cupboard (KACS) has taught me how to work diligently in challenging situations while successfully engaging with the community.
-I hope to use my public health skills to create programs for the co-op that provide local, healthy food for everyone in the community.
+Sometimes you need to start small to make a big impact, and Britton believes retail food cooperatives are the perfect model to begin healing our national food system, one community at a time, by providing local, healthy food for everyone.
+Britton's passion for sustainability, local foods and a desire to improve the food system has led her to earn a Masters in Public Health after 10+ years in the restaurant industry as a pastry chef.
+Her previous experience and current role as Operations Coordinator for the Kennett Food Cupboard (KACS) has taught her how to work diligently in challenging situations while successfully engaging with the community.

 Erin Selfe (Secretary)